 FAQ

-How does sodium polyacrylate contribute to water purification?
+How can sodium polyacrylate contribute to water purification?

-It helps clean dirty water by grabbing pollutants so as pulling harmful metals out of dirty water.
-This contributes to make the water safe again.
+It can help cleaning dirty water by grabbing pollutants so as pulling harmful metals out of dirty water.
+This can contribute to make the water safe again.

 External Links on Sodium Polyacrylate and Superabsorbent Polymers